A blood test isn't a warning, it's proof the exposure already happened. This lesson shows why.

 What we spend chasing one elevated blood-lead case could test dozens of houses before the elevation happens.

 A county lead-program investigation runs $1,000 to $10,000+ per child.
 A Fluoro-Spec kit is $50 and runs hundreds of tests in advance.
-The math is not subtle.
-Here it is.
+The gap is big enough that the math does most of the arguing for you.

 The current system is a downstream system.

 By the time a kid shows up in a pediatrician's office with an elevated blood-lead level (an EBLL), the lead is already in them.
-It is in their blood for weeks.
-It is in their bones for years.
-It crossed into their developing brain during the months it was being absorbed.
+It stays in their blood for weeks and in their bones for years, and it crossed into their developing brain during the months it was being absorbed.

-The work that follows is not prevention.
-It is remediation.
-Somebody goes to the house.
-Somebody finds the source.
-Somebody removes the source.
+The work that follows is cleanup, after the fact.
+Somebody goes to the house, finds the source, and removes it.
 The family changes how they live for the next stretch of the child's life.
 The kid gets retested every few months until the number comes down.

-This is a serious, expensive, slow, necessary process.
-And it starts after the dose has already happened.
+It's a slow, expensive process, and a necessary one.
+But it only starts after the dose has already happened.

 Primary prevention is everything that happens before that.
-Testing the surface.
-Finding the source.
-Removing it.
-Doing it before a kid lives there.
-Doing it before a kid eats off it.
-Doing it before a blood draw is the trigger.
+You test the surface, find the source, and pull it out before a kid ever lives there or eats off it, so a blood draw isn't the thing that tips you off.

 What an EBLL case actually costs.